This Earth of Mankind (film)

 This Earth of Mankind (Bumi Manusia) is a 2019 Indonesian historical romance drama film, directed by Hanung Bramantyo and written by Salman Aristo.
 The film was adapted from 1980 novel of the same name by Pramoedya Ananta Toer.
 It starred Iqbaal Ramadhan, Mawar Eva de Jongh and Sha Ine Febriyanti.

 Premise

 This Earth of Mankind tells the story of Minke, a Javanese royal who falls in love with an Indo woman named Annelies, a daughter of Nyai Ontosoroh.

 Cast

 Release

 This Earth of Mankind had its premiere on 9 August 2019 in Surabaya, East Java, along with The Fugitive, another film adapted from Toer's novel of the same name.
 The film was released theatrically in Indonesia on 15 August 2019.
 It garnered 1,316,583 spectators during its theatrical run and grossed Rp52.6 million (US$3,355,943).

+Music

+The song "Ibu Pertiwi" is used as the theme song of this film, performed by Iwan Fals, Once and Fiersa Besari.